|Pilot 1st Lt Walter A. Overfors (KIA, BR)

 Crashed November 26, 1943 at 2:30am

 Built by Consolidated at San Diego.
 Constructors Number 2166.
-Delivered to the U.S. Army.
+Delivered to the U.S. Army Air Force (USAAF) as B-24D-130-CO Liberator serial number 42-41089.
 Ferried overseas via Hawaii to Australia.

 Assigned to the 5th Air Force, 43rd Bombardment Group, 65th Bombardment Squadron.
 No known nose art or nickname.
 When lost, engines R-183043 serial numbers 42-87471 and 42-88845, the other two serial numbers are unknown.

 weather reconnaissance mission over Gasmata.
-Instead, for unknown reasons, this B-24 crashed into Pompom Valley, near the junction of the Rigo Road and Taurama Road, roughly six miles southeast of 7-Mile Drone (Jackson).
+Instead, for unknown reasons, this B-24 crashed into Pompom Valley, near the junction of the Rigo Road and Taurama Road roughly six miles southeast of 7-Mile Drome (Jackson).
 The entire crew died in the crash.

 Recovery of Remains